sgherbst/anasymod/README.md

 > pip install -e .
 > cd ..
 ```

-3. Have a look at anasymod/test_project/build_system/includes.mk.
-In particular, update the paths to Python, Vivado, and GTKwave as necessary.
+## Running the Simulation Example

+1. From within the folder

-## Running the Example
+## Running the Emulation Example
 1. Make sure that your Pynq board is set up correctly:
     1. Jumper JP4 should be set for "JTAG"
     2. Jumper "JP5" should be set for "USB"